 You can choose a design presented in this piece of plywood, or let Grace or Apo Whang Od choose a design for you.

-TAKE NOTE: Before receiving a tattoo, I recommend taking a bath first.
+TAKE NOTE: We recommend taking a bath first before having a tattoo.
 Our guide told us that you are not allowed to take a bath after the tattoo session to prevent the ink from being washed off.

 The price of your newly inked tattoos depends on its size and complexity.
 It can range from ₱100 to ₱2,000.
 My tattoo was a standing eagle/hawk design which means a messenger and freedom; it costed ₱500.